 Studies show that students born into families that are in the bottom 25% of income have only a 9% chance of graduating from college.
 By contrast, students born into families in the top 25% of income have a 54% chance of earning a degree.
 College grads tend to get better jobs, avoid layoffs, and earn more money over their careers.
 College doesn't just change lives, it transforms communities.

 The Kids2College program raises college-awareness at the Intermediate School level.
-Community Storehouse works in partnership with a local university, the Sally Mae Fund, and a middle school campus where 50% of the students qualify for free or reduced lunch.
+Community Storehouse works in partnership with a local university, the Sally Mae Fund, and an intermediate school campus where over 50% of the students qualify for free or reduced lunch.
 The Kids2College focus is opportunity through education.

 Students in the Kids2College program complete a six-session curriculum which combines hands-on activities with information on careers, college life, academic preparation, and includes a take-home component.
 The students participate in a visit to a local university at the end of the program.